venice-timones/phylodynamic-workflow-1/06-alignSequences/output/README.md

 # Folder for output
-All output files is put here.
+The output file is put here.

 Output: